FabianKP/adaptive_eki/README.md

 You can reproduce all figures at once by executing the script "make_plots.sh".
 Depending on your computer, this might take considerable time.
 The figures will not look exactly the same since the algorithms are stochastic.
+Also note that the implementation is not optimized for speed.
+In particular, the implementation is not suited for comparing the wallclock times of the different methods.

 # Requirements #